Noonie Bao

 Jonnali Mikaela Parmenius (born 9 August 1987), better known by the stage name Noonie Bao, is a Swedish singer, songwriter and record producer.
-She has written songs for artists such as Don Diablo, Ava Max, Katy Perry, Zara Larsson, Charli XCX, Camila Cabello, Zedd, Avicii, Kygo, David Guetta, Clean Bandit, Alesso, Feed Me and Carly Rae Jepsen.
+She has written songs for artists such as Don Diablo, Ava Max, Katy Perry, Zara Larsson, Charli XCX, Camila Cabello, Zedd, Avicii, Kygo, David Guetta, Clean Bandit, Alesso, Feed Me, Alan Walker, and Carly Rae Jepsen.

 Early life

 Parmenius was born in Stockholm, Sweden.
 She started singing at an early age, inspired by her musical parents, and performed in choir productions as a child.
 At the age of 12, she began to write her own songs, but at first, she did so in secret because she was embarrassed and uncomfortable singing about feelings.
 She attended a music school, where she was called a "black sheep".
 At the age of 15, a friend gave her the nickname Noonie Bao because of her appearance.

 She briefly attended the Royal College of Music, Stockholm, but left and went to live with a friend in St. Gallen, Switzerland.
 She began to take a singing class and recorded her own songs in a friend's attic, which was her first contact with song production.
 Later, she worked in a recording studio in Paris.